-\ Over-Collateralization is the amount of the total entrusted housing loan amount exceeding the amount of MBS issued, which functions as credit enhancement after a beneficiary certificate trigger event.
+Over-Collateralization is the amount of the total entrusted housing loan amount exceeding the amount of MBS issued, which functions as credit enhancement after a beneficiary certificate trigger event.

-Monthly payment of the MBS principal and interest according to the repayment of the entrusted housing loan pool (Monthly Pass-Through Payment Method)
+Monthly payment of MBS principal and interest according to the repayment of the entrusted housing loan pool (Monthly Pass-Through Payment Method)

-- JHF pays the MBS principal and interest to the investors according to the repayment amount of the entrusted housing loan pool that serves as the asset backing MBS. - In general, repayment of the principal and interest of housing loans is made every month.
-Thus, the Monthly payment of the MBS principal and interest is paid monthly as well.

-With housing loans, advanced repayment is possible in addition to predefined payment, and Monthly payment of the MBS principal and interest changes according to the prepayment of housing loans.
+- JHF pays MBS principal and interest to the investors according to the repayment amount of the entrusted housing loan pool that serves as the asset backing MBS. - In general, repayment of the principal and interest of housing loans is made every month.
+Thus, the Monthly payment - of MBS principal and interest is paid monthly as well. - Since prepayment is possible in addition to scheduled payment with housing loans, monthly payment of MBS principal and interest changes depending on the situation of prepayment of housing loans.